p0nce/life-idioms/articles/Software Artifacts as elementary unit.md

 **This is wrong.**

-But this is only an approximation:
+Because this is only an approximation:
 - the full cost is the integral over time of Attention, Time and Money.
 Not the immediate Money generation.
   ATM is to software, what stocks are to companies.
 - Sales do not tell the story of Time and Attention consumed by `x`.
 A fact often lamented in "technical debt" rants.
+- ATM is value for the world in general.
+Every actor actually gets [a different share of that number](#Who-owns-software?).

 **While ATM is the primary measure of success in an artifact, we have only a passing understanding of its real value.
-Instead what is used is a short-term, partial, proxy measurement for ATM: sales.**
+Instead what is used is often a short-term, partial, proxy measurement for ATM: sales for the shareholder.**